H-P-Jeevan/Rover/README.md

 # Rover

-In this project we deal with the design and control of a drone that can transport packages to different locations.
-The drone consists of 4 propellers and a gripper at the bottom which can be used to pick and place objects.
-It consists of a camera, four laser sensors that are used to detect any surrounding obstacles, and GPS and IMU sensors to get the position and orientation estimate of the drone.
-We built a cascaded control system which uses two PID controllers to control the roll, pitch, yaw and position of the drone.
-We used motor mixing algorithms to convert these control signals into signals that power the propellers.
-To avoid obstacles we had used bug0 algorithms.
-We used machine learning algorithms to generate haarcascade files to detect markers so that the drone could be landed on the marker.
+In this project we deal with the design and control of a rover that can move to desired positions.
+The rover consists of 3 wheels and a base_link.
+It consists of laser sensors that are used to detect any surrounding obstacles and map the surroundings using the gmapping package.
+The robot can be controlled by a non linear controller.
+The robot can be controlled using a website also.
+Different pyhton programs can are written to acheive different tasks.

 ---